Frequently Asked Questions

 Guidelines for Citing BEA Information | ID: 1002 | Created: Aug-05-2011

-Profits from current production (corporate profits with inventory valuation and capital consumption adjustments) are not affected by these acts, because they do not depend on the depreciation-accounting practices used for Federal income tax purposes; this measure of profits reflects depreciation that is based on an estimate of the reduction in the value of fixed capital used in the production process.
+BEA’s estimates of profits from current production (“corporate profits with inventory valuation and capital consumption adjustments”) are not affected by these tax acts, because profits from current production do not depend on the depreciation-accounting practices used for Federal income tax purposes.
+BEA’s measure of profits from current production reflects economic accounting practices in which depreciation is based on an estimate of the reduction in the value of fixed capital used in the production process.

 Ask us a question...

 All FAQs are displayed when first visiting the page.
 They are ordered by most recent or recently updated and can be filtered by keyword search term, by category, and by manually selecting the page number buttons.
 To view any FAQ, click on the title to open the answer.
 Submitting a question is done by selecting the “Ask a question” tab along the top of the FAQ.

 Clicking on the title of the FAQ will bring up the answer to the FAQ.
-Navigating back to the list of FAQs is done by selecting the tab “Latest FAQs”.
+Navigating back to the list of FAQs is done by selecting the tab “Back to FAQs”.
 A tab to ask a question specifically about this FAQ can be found at the top of the answer.
 Also, the FAQ id and date this FAQ was created or last modified is shown in the upper right hand corner.

 Enter a keyword search term and click the Search button to narrow FAQ selections.
 To return to all FAQs, click the Clear button or clear the keyword search field and click the Search button.

 Chose the category to filter by and click Apply button.
 This will display only the FAQs related to an assigned category.
 To return to all FAQs click the Clear button next to the search by keyword field or select ALL from the drop down menu and click Apply button.